it-gssb/pdffiller/README.md

 ```

 The configuration defines a choice configuration named 'certificate' that selects one of the five PDF forms pdf2 through pdf6.
 The value that the decision is based on is located in column `Award` of the sheet.
-For example, pdf2 (mapped to PDF form 'AATG Gold.pdf') is selected if the sheet column for the current record contains value 'Goldurkunde'.
+For example, pdf2 (mapped to PDF form 'AATG Gold.pdf') is selected if the sheet column for the current record contains the value 'Goldurkunde'.

+The definition of the `basename` with value 'ATTG Certificate' in conjunction with the previously defined PDF file name expression `{{_BaseName_}} - {{Name}}.pdf` implies that all generated PDF files have a name that begind with  'ATTG Certificate - ' followed by the value in the records `name` column.

-PDF form pdf1 is not used in the choice configuration and therefore is always used for creating a new PDF document per record.
+PDF form pdf1 is not used in the choice configuration and therefore is always used to create a new PDF document per record.

 ### Sending Email with PDF Document Attachments

-Generated PDF documents may be send to one or multiple recipients.
+Generated PDF documents may be send to one or multiple recipients that are defined in the spreadsheet record used to generate the PDF documents.
+Each email subject and plain text body are generated using [Mustache](https://mustache.github.io/mustache.5.html) templates.
-Recipients' email addresses need to be included into each spreadsheet record and only the documents generated based on the same record are included in the email.

-Emails' subject and email body are generated using Mustache templates.

 Configuration Key            | Mandatory | Description
 ---------------------------- | --------- | ---------------------------------------